guybedford/require-css/README.md

 Injection methods
 -----------------

-Previous attempts have used the `onLoad` callback for a `<link>` tag to register CSS require completion.
-The hard part is detecting when this is supported.

-Require-CSS has a default method of loading the CSS as text (including @import support), and injecting it into a style tag with normalization applied.
+There are well known issues with the `onLoad` callback for a `<link>` tag to register CSS require completion.
+Instead of trying to feature detect this support, Require-CSS has a default method of loading the CSS as text (including @import support), and injecting it into a style tag with normalization applied.

 The callback of the require is then fired, allowing a dynamic render of HTML which is dependent on the CSS.
 Since the HTML is injected after the CSS, styles are applied instantly.